GrahamDennis/spark-kryo-serialisation/README.md

 # Spark Kryo Serialisation bug

+## The fix for this issue will be included in Spark 1.0.3 and Spark 1.1

 Using Spark with Kryo serialisation and a custom Kryo registrator (to register custom classes with Kryo) can cause problems in Spark.
 These problems appear as a failure during Kryo deserialisation and I have variously seen the following failures:

     java.lang.ClassCastException: scala.Tuple1 cannot be cast to scala.Product2